 Teach me to profit by the suffering that comes across my path.
 Let me so use it that it may make me patient, not irritable.
 That it may make me broad in my forgiveness, not narrow, haughty and overbearing.

 May no one be less good for having come within my influence.
 No one less pure, less true, less kind, less noble for having been a fellow traveler in our journey toward Eternal Life.

 As I go my rounds from one distraction to another, let me whisper from time to time, a word of love to Thee.

-May my life be lived in the supernatural, full of power for good, and strong in its purpose of sanctity.
+May my life be lived in the life of God, filled with his wisdom and strength for good, and strong in its purpose of sanctity.